-We all know there are many problems facing Minneapolis, but you probably don’t want to do all the work necessary to actually change things.
-Here at DaneForMayor.com we have compiled a handy list of the city’s most pressing problems, along with our solutions.
+We all know there are challenges facing St. Paul, and here at DaneForMayor.com we have compiled a handy list of the city’s most pressing problems, along with our plans to address them.
 Just remember, in my campaign, the ideas are more important than the details.

-I can unequivocally state that I am in favor of education, and what’s more, I believe this education should happen either at schools, or at home.
+I can unequivocally state that I am in favor of education, and I believe this education should happen either at schools, or in the home.

-According to our research, there are people in Minneapolis who don’t actually have a home, yet there are people in Minneapolis with more than one home.
+According to our research, there are people in St. Paul who don’t actually have a home, and yet there are also people who own more than one home.
 Therefore, when I am elected, I will order city law enforcement to seize these ‘extra’ homes and convert them into homeless shelters.
-You have a place on the lake, and a condo downtown?
+You have a cabin up north and a condo downtown?
 Pick a lifestyle–you don’t get to have two places to live.